biztos/greenhead/assets/src/doc/api.md

 ### POST /v1/agents/publish *LOW-PRIORITY, SPECULATIVE*

 Publish an agent from a config so others may use it.
 Permission-based.
-(Argument against this: have to manage permissions, who gets to use this agent?
-Complicated.)

 	Authorization: Bearer <key>
 	Payload: